-Serious falls / trips for people walking dogs or others in their vicinity.
-(You’re basically walking a your dog on a trip wire.
+Serious falls or trips for people walking dogs or others in their vicinity.
+You’re basically walking a your dog on a trip wire.
 Anyone who doesn’t spot the leash could be tripped.
 Or if your dog changes directions suddenly, anyone in the area could be at risk.
-Bicyclists are also endangered by the cords.)
+Bicyclists are also endangered by the cords.

 Injury to Pooches:

-Amputation of legs or tail due to lacerations / entanglements.
+Amputation of legs or tail due to lacerations or entanglements.

-Fear-based bolting/running if the handle is dropped on the ground.
-It will “chase” them ENDLESSLY, and they WILL run.
+Fear-based bolting and running if the handle is dropped on the ground.
+The noise will “chase” them ENDLESSLY, and many dogs WILL run.
 (This is the repeated story we’ve heard more than a few times.)
 If a dog is suddenly off-leash, the LAST thing you need is another trigger to elevate the panic even more.

-Hit-by-car if they dart into the road, either due to user error or mechanism malfunction.
-(The breaking mechanisms DO wear out and break eventually.
-What if your dog saw something across the street, darted for it and the brake mechanism failed?)
+Hit-by-car injuries if they dart into the road, either due to user error or mechanism malfunction.
+(The braking mechanisms DO wear out and break eventually.
+What if your dog saw something across the street, darted for it, and the brake mechanism failed?)

 Injury if another dog approaches while out on a long-lead.
 (What if it is an aggressive off-leash dog?
 How would you reel your dog back in?)